Jaraxxus-Me/ivntr_light/README.md

 - A simple Pick-Place `gym` environment (based on [PRBench]())
 - A (batched) Task-then-motion planner that collects trajectories with operator/option annotations.
-- Simple effect-enumeration for predicate discovery on these trajectories.
+- Simple top-down effect-enumeration for predicate discovery on these trajectories.
 - Task-then-motion planning with discovered predicates.

 ### :wrench: Installation